 This Code of Conduct is intended to require compliance with all local, state, and federal laws.
 Misuse of computer facilities is considered a violation of College policy.
 Individuals who violate any part of the Code of Conduct will be subject to college disciplinary action, criminal prosecution or civil action as determined by college authorities.
 Use of MCC computer systems is a privilege that may be revoked during investigation of violation, or a finding of violation, of this Code of Conduct.

-Questions about this Code of Conduct for Monroe Community College should be directed to the Vice President of Educational Technology Services.
+Questions about this Code of Conduct for Monroe Community College should be directed to the Vice President of Administrative Services.